Your cart is currently empty!

 Amen.Prayers feel like they reach higher when you’re sitting in a tree.
 I never thought about it before, but then Oggy told me about a half-girl, half-wolf who climbed high into the snowy mountains because she believed it brought her words closer to the gods’ ears.

-But once Oggy said it, I started to wonder.
+But once Oggy said it, the usual thing happened.
+I started to wonder.

 But I should also explain why I prayed for Mississippi in the first place, shouldn’t I?
 It’s a good story.

-We spend more time together now—not just when she visits to play cards with Mom and Odelia and Eternity, but also when she drives me to Odelia’s house every Tuesday to see Dad, or when we wander along the path that leads to the river, or when we take her car (the only one around here) out for a drive.
+We spend more time together now—not just when she visits to play cards with Mom and Odelia and Eternity, but also when she drives me to Odelia’s house every Tuesday to see Dad, or when we wander along the path that leads to the Green River, or when we take her car (the only one around here) out for a drive and go to see the turtles in the salty lake.

 Or brambles.